 It is important to check your property on the interactive map.
 You must include the relevant information in your development application before submitting it to Council.

 Residential zones and zone precincts

 The following table gives you more information about zones and zone precincts.

-If you would like to be kept up to date with future services and general planning and development in the city, you can register your details by emailing CP2014@brisbane.qld.gov.au
+To keep up-to-date with future services and general planning and development in the city, register your details by emailing CP2014@brisbane.qld.gov.au

-Disclaimer: The content of this information sheet is a summary and has been prepared to assist the reader to understand the City Plan.
-Please refer to the full City Plan document, entitled Brisbane City Plan 2014, on Council’s website for further detail.
+Disclaimer: the content of this information sheet is a summary and prepared to assist the reader to understand the City Plan.
+Refer to the full Brisbane City Plan 2014 for further detail.